-5.38 The potential to achieve greater value from the use of Medway's river frontage is a key aspect of the council's regeneration plans and tourism aims, and enjoys much public support.
+- 5.37 Other forms of visitor accommodation are available in bed and breakfast, guest houses, hostels, a youth hostel, self-catering properties, camping and caravan sites.
+The latter are largely located in the rural areas of the Hoo Peninsula.
+Bourne Leisure operates a major leisure park at Allhallows, providing visitor accommodation in static caravans.
+An estimated 28,000 tourist trips to Medway are made through static caravan, touring vans and camping holidays.
+These represent an estimated 151,000 night stays bringing in approximately £3.9m for Medway's economy per annum.
+This mainly relates to static caravan sites as there are currently very limited touring camping and caravanning sites. - 5.38 Responses to earlier rounds of consultation on the Local Plan supported the development of Medway's tourism sector, linking to the particular offers of the natural environment, heritage and culture, and realising the opportunities of waterfront regeneration.
+A greater supply and mix of visitor accommodation was sought. - 5.39 In progressing the regeneration ambitions for Medway, as promoted in Medway 2035, the council recognises the importance of planning for a good quality public realm and providing a mix of leisure, food and drink offers in the town centres and waterfront areas.
+These can help provide a positive experience for visitors, support the development of an evening and cultural offer, as well as boosting the local economy. - 5.40 The potential to achieve greater value from the use of Medway's river frontage is a key aspect of the council's regeneration plans and tourism aims, and enjoys much public support.
 In the central urban areas, the waterfront provides an opportunity to link the area's most notable heritage assets, and provide a focus for cultural activities.
 In the rural areas, the river and estuary can provide a place to relax.
 The England Coastal Path will run along Medway's river fronts and estuaries and around the Hoo Peninsula linking Riverside Country Park with the RSPB's reserve at Cliffe Pools.
-Given the wildlife importance of the natural environment in the estuaries and marshes, it is essential that access is carefully managed to avoid damage to the area's special features.
+Given the wildlife importance of the natural environment in the estuaries and marshes, it is essential that access is carefully managed to avoid damage to the area's special features, including the designated habitats and landscapes.

-Policy Approach: Tourism
+Policy E3: Tourism